 The 2006 War: A conflict the Lebanese state did not choose but was forced to endure.

+Strategic Encirclement: The transformation of Lebanon into a missile base that threatens Eastern Mediterranean energy corridors.
 Financial Contagion: The use of the Lebanese banking system to bypass U.S. sanctions, fueling the IRGC’s regional wars.